UCI-GREGoR/wgs-downstream/README.md

 This workflow is expected to be run periodically from the same installation.
 At some point, if there's enough iteration and interest, I may update this workflow to handle perfect updating automatically.
-In lieu of that, here's how you can make sure the pipeline runs the tools again correctly when new input samples are added to the cram manifest:
+In lieu of that, here's how you can make sure the pipeline runs the tools again correctly when new input samples are added to the read manifest:

 - you can always delete the `results/` directory entirely. this will purge all analysis to date. this works perfectly, but obviously involves redundant computation
 - for somalier, reruns are gated on the contents of the linker file the workflow generates from the input. to force the pipeline to reevaluate its inputs and rerun if necessary, delete the file `results/linker.tsv` and relaunch
-- for ExpansionHunterDenovo, reruns are gated on the contents of the linker file the workflow generates as well as the manifest the workflow generates from the combined information from the user cram manifest and the data model. as such, to force the pipeline to reevaluate its inputs and rerun if necessary, delete the files `results/linker.tsv` and `results/expansionhunter_denovo/manifest.tsv` and relaunch
+- for ExpansionHunterDenovo, reruns are gated on the contents of the linker file the workflow generates as well as the manifest the workflow generates from the combined information from the user read manifest and the data model. as such, to force the pipeline to reevaluate its inputs and rerun if necessary, delete the files `results/linker.tsv` and `results/expansionhunter_denovo/manifest.tsv` and relaunch
 - both DeepTrio and glnexus joint calling are tracked via single tracking files installed under `results/`. as always,